8. Dolphin – Phase 5#

 8.9.5.
 Comparing strings#

 String comparison is to be translated to calls to the runtime function compare_strings.
 This function compares two strings lexicographically.
-It returns 0 if the strings are identical, -1 if the first strings is less than the second one, and 1 if the first argument is greater than the second one.
+It returns 0 if the strings are identical, -1 if the first string is less than the second one, and 1 if the first string is greater than the second one.

 8.10.
 Consolidation and testing#